ryanzec/train-ui/STYLE_GUIDE.md

 context.login();
 ```

-This might always be practical (method with really complex interfaces) or possible (3rd party code) but this should be the default way we handle this situation and if we can’t, we add a comment about why.
+This might always be practical (method with really complex interfaces / types) or possible (3rd party code) but this should be the default way we handle this situation and if we can’t, we add a comment about why.

 # Tips and Tricks